dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-ether-tx.md

 # Sign an Ethereum Tx with a dWallet

-After [creating a dWallet](../your-first-dwallet.md#create-a-dwallet) we can create Ethereum transactions, sign them with our dWallet, and broadcast the signed transactions to the Ethereum network.
+After [creating a dWallet](../your-first-dwallet.md#create-a-dwallet) we can derive the dWallet's Ethereum address, create transactions from that address, sign them with the dWallet, and broadcast the signed transactions to the Ethereum network.

 ## Get the dWallet's Ethereum address